Subterranean Termites

 Subterranean Termite Identification

-Subterranean termites are tiny, soft insects with dull white, brown, or black bodies.
-They’re tiny, too, measuring only ⅛ of an inch long.
-Any areas that are filled with junk or moisture will be harboring these harmful hellions.
+Subterranean termites are tiny, soft insects with dull-white, brown, or black bodies.
+The pest measures only ⅛ of an inch long.
+Any areas that are filled with junk, debris, or moisture will be harboring these harmful hellions.

 Frequently Asked Questions